apranger/degenerates/README.md

     - Player's owner has the option to retain the player at winning bid price + $1, or pass
     - Owners may opt to pass during nomination even if they have players designated for RFA
     - Designated RFAs that were not nominated are placed in the FA draft pool
+    - Player's owner opting to retain must have enough salary cap room to do so

 ### Logistics
   - Rookie draft will be completed offline, e.g. via email / group chat